 All equipment needs should be requested when you calendar an event.
 If you already requested a room and later realize you need equipment, go back into your calendar history and edit the request to reflect your changes.
-Then follow-up with an email to the IT Department at law-q@asu.edu including the updated equipment needs.
-When calendaring an off-site event, such as shelter visits for pro bono, you must make your own arrangements regarding equipment and facilities.
+Then follow-up with an email to law-q@asu.edu including the updated equipment needs.
+When calendaring an off-site event, such as shelter visits for probono, you must make your own arrangements regarding equipment and facilities.